Souffle Omelets

 Cooking: Heat butter or oil in a non-stick skillet over medium heat.
 Pour the egg mixture into the skillet.

-Fold and Serve: Once the omelette has set on the bottom but is still slightly runny on top, carefully fold it in half using a spatula.
+Fold and Serve: Once the omelet has set on the bottom but is still slightly runny on top, carefully fold it in half using a spatula.
 Cook for a little longer until it's fully set but still light and fluffy.

 Simple Omelets